 In 1812, John Cumming and Peter Smith transferred title to the east half of Lot 13 to Peter Smith.
 The west half was mortgaged by John McLean in 1834 (OLR).
 In 1838, the Smiths sold the east half to William Dames, who sold it to William Albertson in 1840 (OLR).
 William Albertson was of Loyalist stock, on all sides.
 He was born in Kingston Township in 1806, and died there in 1881.
 His wife Ann Maria Loney was also from Kingston Township.
 They had many children, mostly girls, and in 1851 were living on Lot 13, in a one storey log house.
 A labourer, Charles Murray, his wife and daughter were living in a shanty nearby.
-It seems most likely that the Albertson house of 1851 was in the same location as the one shown on Walling's map of 1860, since the families' properties lay on or near the fourth concession line.
+It seems most likely that the Albertson house of 1851 was in the same location as the one shown on Walling's map of 1860, since the family was enumerated near the Switzers and Gibsons and Jacksons of Jackson's Mill.
+All of these families' properties lay on or near the fourth concession line.
 In 1860, Walling's map showed Lot 13 in the possession of W. Albertson (Walling 1860) (Figure 2).